 For the tub, we opted for the Purist® Rite-Temp® pressure-balancing bath faucet trim and the Purist hand shower kit.
 We had a hand held shower in the townhouse and loved it, so I knew from the beginning I wanted it again.
 I shower at night but wash my hair in the morning, so this hand held shower is indispensable to me – plus it’s perfect for rinsing out the tub after washing it, bathing the pup (if we ever have a dog smaller than a horse), and winning at water fights.
 I have seen a lot of bathrooms where the hand held shower kit supplements a standard shower head, but that seems a bit redundant to us.
-This is perfection.
+This is all we need.

-We made a critical mistake by not measuring where we put the bracing for the bar, which was then completely covered during the tiling process – obviously!
+We made ONE critical mistake by not measuring where we put the bracing for the bar, which was then completely covered during the tiling process – obviously!
 Not to worry: we located the bracing and were able to move forward with the installation.
 Other than that, installation was a breeze and we just followed the instruction manuals for everything.

 One of the best features is the drain plug control, which you operate by twisting the cover for the overflow – this means no reaching in to a scungy tub to pull a drain cord!
 In my mind, that is what total luxury looks like.

-I accidentally ordered the wrong tub spout.
+One little confession, though: I accidentally ordered the wrong tub spout.
 I had originally wanted this spout because the profile is the same as the Purist lavatory faucets we ordered for the vanity.
 But when this arrived, I really liked the shaped and so I kept it.
 This is my version of mixing and matching 😉

 In these photos you can get a better sense of the beautiful shimmer and organic feel of my tile choice – and it’s so easy to clean, thanks to the large size and minimal grout lines.